jncraton/retrieval-augmented-generation/readme.md

 -------

 When writing programs to solve multi-step problems, it is often helpful to break the program down into steps using functions as we have done in the handout code here.
 This creates more readable code, but it also allows us to test our solutions to the subproblems without testing the entire program.
 Some basic tests are included in the `main` function to demonstrate that `get_topic` and `create_rag_prompt` work correctly before using them.
 Feel free to add, change, or remove these tests as you develop your program to help you get these functions working correctly.

+Once your program is complete, your application should be able to correctly answer the following questions:

+- Who created Python?
+(Guido van Rossum)
+- How many moons does Saturn have?
+(146)

 Resources
 ---------